 The Company's leases include property and motor vehicle leases.
-At inception of a contract, the Company assesses whether a contract is, or contains, a lease.
-A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+At inception of a contract, the Company assesses whether a contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 The Company reassesses whether a contract is, or contains, a lease only if the terms and conditions of the contract are changed.